ColeyG/camouflage-game/README.md

-# camouflage-game
+# Camouflage Game

-A little silly goblin type experience
+A little silly goblin-type experience.
+For a less technical explanation, visit the [Jape Zone page](https://www.google.ca/) for more information.

+## Playing the Game

+TBD

+## How to Compile

+TBD

+## Assets

+TBD